ajcrites/team-stanton/_posts/2015-03-03-slack-teams.markdown

 ### Notification queuing is nebulous

-We have so many channels for different reasons that is has become very difficult to be in many channels and also be able to properly queue your attention toward notifications.
+We have so many channels for different reasons that it has become very difficult to be in many channels and also be able to properly queue your attention toward notifications.

 ### Project communication is fragmented